Rhenabb/Rhenabb/README.md

 - 👀 I’m interested in Data coding
 - 🌱 I’m currently learning SQL for Data Analysis
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me via email
+- 📫 How to reach me via email; rhenabetito98@gmail.com
 - 😄 Pronouns: Hi Rhena!
-- ⚡ Fun fact: motheRhena
+- ⚡ Fun fact: motherRhena

 <!---
 Rhenabb/Rhenabb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.